Hummingbird Dashboard

 • Failed Releases - View and manage failed releases with LLM-powered analysis

-• Auto-Rerun - Automatically retry transient release failures
+• Auto-Rerun - Automatically retry transient release and push build failures

 • Blocked Snapshots - Block/unblock snapshots from auto-rerun with error pattern matching